 Centralia College 600 Centralia College Blvd Centralia, WA 98531

-30 acres of camping space, 200+ showers, food vendors, full cafeteria, Lagunitas beer garden, television viewing areas that will broadcast the Tour de France and parking for RV and support vehicles.
+30 acres of camping space, 200+ showers, food vendors, full cafeteria, beer garden and parking for RV and support vehicles.

 Please see the Centralia College page for more details on the parking of support vehicles, transportation around town, and RV parking.

 Continuously staffed by the Centralia Reserve Police Department during your stay for a small fee.
-Transportation will be provided via the Centralia Trolley and public bus system to various locations in Centralia, such as Centralia Thorbeck’s, Nazarene Church, hotels, restaurants, shopping centers and antique malls.
-We recommend placing your bike in the bike corral if you intend on using the trolley or public bus system.
+Visit local establishments via public bus system to various locations in Centralia, such as Centralia Thorbeck’s, Nazarene Church, hotels, restaurants, shopping centers and antique malls.
+We recommend placing your bike in the bike corral if you intend on using the public bus system.
 If you have any questions about this new location, please call the Centralia-Chehalis Chamber of Commerce at (360) 748-8885.

 Food & Amenities:

 Free tent camping is available at Centralia College as well as other indoor camping options for a fee.
-Lagunitas beer garden, vendors, food for purchase, live entertainment, and sponsor booths will all be on-campus.
+Beer garden, vendors, food for purchase, live entertainment, and sponsor booths will all be on-campus.
 See the Centralia College STP webpage for full details.

 New to STP?
 Please note that Centralia is the official midpoint, but not the only overnight location.